freewarelovers/contribute/README.md

 # Contribution Guide

 Welcome!
-Are you interested in contributing to one (or some) of the Freeware Lovers projects?
+Are you interested in contributing to one (or several) of the Freeware Lovers projects?
 This repository should help you.
 It contains information and guidelines about contributions to the current projects supervised by the Freeware Lovers company.

 There are multiple ways to start contributing to our ecosystem, including either company-wide and project-wide opportunities.